 The Group has adopted all of the new and revised standards and interpretations issued by the Australian Accounting Standards Board that are relevant to its operations and effective for the current reporting period.
-The adoption of these new and revised standards and interpretations did not have a material impact on the financial statements of the Group.
+The adoption of new and revised standards and interpretations has resulted in changes to the Group's accounting policies but did not have a material impact on the financial statements of the Group.